-Stratigraphy of Tertiary volcanic rocks in the Sonora Pass to Sonora region
+Stratigraphy of tertiary volcanic rocks in the Sonora Pass to Sonora region

-Miocene andesitic volcanic and volcaniclastic rocks of the central Sierra Nevada are commonly referred to as the Merhten Formation (Figure 2; Curtis 1951, 1954).
+Miocene andesitic volcanic and volcaniclastic rocks of the central Sierra Nevada are as commonly referred to as the Merhten Formation (Figure 2; Piper et al. 1939; Curtis 1951, 1954).
 In the Sonora Pass region, however, distinctive high-K volcanic rocks of the Stanislaus Group lie within the andesite section; there, the underlying andesites are referred to as the Relief Peak Formation, and the overlying andesites are referred to as the Disaster Peak Formation (Figure 2; Slemmons 1953, 1966).

 Ransome (1898) was the first to recognize some of the stratigraphic complexities of the high-K volcanic rocks, by mapping biotite augite latites between augite latite lava flows of the underlying TML and overlying Dardanelles Formation.
 Slemmons (1966) later recognized these biotite augite latites to be ash-flow tuffs/ignimbrites, and named them the Eureka Valley Tuff (EVT).
 Noble et al. (1974) divided the EVT into three members, the biotite-rich Tollhouse Flat Member, the By-Day Member, and the largely nonwelded Upper Member, and inferred that the Dardanelles Formation lay above the Upper Member (Figure 2).
-The TML was recently dated at 10.41 ± 0.08 Ma, and the EVT at 9.54 ± 0.04 to 9.34 ± 0.04 Ma, with the Upper and By-Day members overlapping within analytical uncertainty at ca. 9.4 Ma (Figure 2; Table 1; Busby et al. 2008b; Pluhar et al. 2009).
-The Dardanelles Formation was distinguished from the TML by its stratigraphic position above the EVT (Noble et al. 1974), although no maps or measured sections of this relationship central Sierra Nevada were presented to prove its existence.
-However, recent work in presumed vent-proximal areas of the Sierra Nevada range front and the Sweetwater Mountains shows that latite lava flows are present within the EVT, between the Tollhouse Flat and By-Day members (Hagan et al. 2008).
-This called into question whether the Dardanelles Formation actually exists as a formation that overlies all three members of the EVT (as defined by Noble et al. 1976), or whether it should be redefined as a member of the EVT (Hagan et al. 2008).
-As discussed by Koerner et al. (2009), we have recently mapped and measured a section, where a latite lava flow not only lies between the Tollhouse and By-Day members but also another flow overlies the Upper Member.
-We therefore retain the term 'Dardanelles Formation' for lava flows that are demonstrably younger than the Upper Member of the EVT, and propose the term 'Latite Flow Member' for lava flows between the Tollhouse and By-Day Members of the EVT (Koerner et al. 2009).
+The TML was recently dated at 10.4 Ma, and the EVT at 9.8-9.4 Ma, with the Q2 Upper and By-Day Members overlapping within analytical uncertainty at ca. 9.4 Ma 96 Q3 (Busby et al. 2008a; Pluhar et al. 2009).
+The Dardanelles Formation, which has not yet been dated, was only distinguished from the TML by its stratigraphic position above the EVT (Noble et al. 1974), although no maps or measured sections of this relationship were